mikl0s/LG3K/docs/developer_guide.md

 2. Implement caching in your application for frequently used log patterns
 3. Use ThreadPoolExecutor in your code for parallel generation when needed
 4. Consider using `ujson` in your application for faster JSON serialization of the generated logs

+> 💡 **Contributing to LG3K**: We welcome contributions that improve LG3K's performance!
+If you have ideas for optimizations or have identified bottlenecks, please feel free to open an issue or submit a pull request.

 ## Common Use Cases